ethereum/consensus-specs/specs/phase0/p2p-interface.md

 |:-------------|:--------------------|
 | `eth2`       | SSZ `ENRForkID`        |

-First we define `current_fork` as the following SSZ encoded object
+First we define `current_fork_data` as the following SSZ encoded object

 ```
 (